The classification of simple separable KK-contractible C*-algebras with finite nuclear dimension: An isomorphism theorem

 It suffices to show that $A\cong C.$ (By symmetry, then also $B\cong C$.)
 We will use $\Gamma: \mathrm{T}(C)\to \mathrm{T}(A)$ for the affine homeomorphism given above.
 We will use the approximate intertwining argument of Elliott (\cite{Ell-AT-RR0}).
-We would like recall that ${\cal W}$ is an inductive limit of Razak algebras with injective connecting maps and the fact that $A$ has stable rank one (see 11.5 of \cite{eglnp}).
+We would like recall that ${\cal W}$ is an inductive limit of Razak algebras with injective connecting maps and the fact that $A$ has stable rank one (see 11.5 of \cite{eglnp}). {{Fix two sequences, $\{x_1,x_2,...,x_n,...\}$ of $A$ and $\{y_1,y_2,...,y_n,...\}$ of $C$, which are dense in the unit ball of $A$ and $B,$ respectively.}}

 {\bf Step 1}: Construction of $L_1.$